General Information Safety @ Sea Fun Stuff Resources

 Zephyr - Warm, pleasant breeze.
 Named after the mythical Greek god of wishful thinking, false hopes, and unreliable forecasts.

 Tack - A common sticky substance left in the cockpit and on deck by other people's kids, usually in the form of foot- or hand-prints.
-(See Gybe for removal technique.)
+(See Gybe/Jibe for removal technique.)

 Painter - A line you use to tow the dingy... also especially useful for preventing Tack.

-Jack Lines - `Hey baby, want to go sailing?'
+Jack Line - 'Hey baby, want to go sailing?'

 COB - Cash Over Board